media-io/ex_step_flow/README.md

   runtime_pool_size: 10
 ```

-it can also be used with environment variables:
+It can also be used with environment variables:

 ```elixir
 config :step_flow, Ecto.Repo,
   hostname: {:system, "DATABASE_HOSTNAME"},